-Quantification of Soil Variables in a Heterogeneous Soil Region with VIS-NIR-SWIR Data Using Different Statistical Sampling and Modeling Strategies
+Quantification of Soil Variables in a Heterogeneous Soil Region With VIS--NIR--SWIR Data Using Different Statistical Sampling and Modeling Strategies

 Abstract